harryGod1/Replication_IJF/README.md

 -The download link for the raw data is provided here:[Freddie Mac](https://www.freddiemac.com/research/datasets/sf-loanlevel-dataset)

 ### Intermediary data files
-Reader can directly use intermediary datasets to get the results.
 The data/ folder contains all data used in the experiments and testing.
+Readers do not need to generate all data files from scratch; instead, they can directly utilize the intermediate data located in the `data/` folder to execute all code and generate the corresponding outputs.

 ---